Sun Break Wine and Cider

 Roughly a quarter of our apples are hand-picked from our property and neighbors’ no-spray orchard and other found trees in the Soap Creek Valley north of Corvallis.
 This is supplemented by heritage cider apple varietals from the mostly organically-managed Wombat Flats Orchard near Corvallis and the (conventional) Idyll Acres Orchard near Turner, Oregon.

-Willamette Valley Free Delivery: contact David Dpatte@ gmail dot com
+Willamette Valley Free Delivery: contact David DPatte62@ gmail dot com

-Colette Pinot Noir: A wide variety of light to rich dishes including grilled vegetables with herbs, grilled salmon with sweet onions and/or mushrooms and red bell peppers.
+Colette Pinot Noir: Pairs with a wide variety of light to rich dishes including grilled vegetables with herbs, grilled salmon with sweet onions and/or mushrooms and red bell peppers.
 Beef dishes with spices such as ancho and fennel seeds.
 Chicken with rosemary and thyme, and an assortment of meats with chutney.

 Marie-Paule Pinot Noir: The most flexible of the three from lighter to richer fair.
 We recommend dishes with wild mushrooms, risotto, and grilled salmon, roast chicken, rack of lamb, rare fillet steak and carpaccio, beef Wellington, roast pork with herbs and fennel.
 Can also be paired with a wide variety of lighter appetizers and main courses such as charcuterie, ham and other cold meats, patés and terrines, pasta dishes, dishes with light creamy sauces, grilled vegetables and sautées, halibut, roasted chicken or turkey.
 Marie-Paule can also be paired with light salty cheeses ranging from fresh goat cheeses to richer alpine style cheeses such as Comté and Gruyere.